SHOs Transferred - UrduPoint

 SHOs Transferred

-SIALKOT, (UrduPoint / Pakistan Point News - 27th Dec, 2022 ) :District Police Officer (DPO) Sialkot, Muhammad Faisal Kamran has transferred Station House Officers (SHOs) and posted them at different Police Stations (PS) here on Tuesday.
+SIALKOT, (UrduPoint / Pakistan Point News - 2nd Jan, 2023 ) :District Police Officer (DPO) Muhammad Faisal Kamran Monday transferred station house officers (SHOs) in the district and posted them at different police stations.

-According to the police spokesperson, DPO Muhammad Faisal Kamran had transferred Sub-inspector Khurram Shehzad from DIB Cell to SHO Police Station City Pasrur, Sub-Inspector Jahanzeb Khan from Police Station City Pasrur to SHO Police Station Cantt and Inspector Iqbal Khan from Police Station Cantt to Police Lines Sialkot.
+According to the police spokesperson, Sub-Inspector (SI) Abdul Rahman had been transferred from Satrah police station and posted as SHO Kotwali police station, SI Abdul Rahman from Satrah police station to Kotwali police station as a SHO, SI Shehbaz Raza from Kotwali to Police Line, SI Adil Iqbal from Police Line to Satrah police station as SHO, SI Tehseen Mohsin had been transferred from Head Marala police station and posted as SHO Civil Line, SI Afzal Mumtaz from Civil Line to Police Line and SI Muhammed Yousaf was transferred from Police Line and posted as SHO Head Marala police station.